ziemowit141/payment_api/README.md

     ActualBalance: 9000PLN, DisplayedBalance: 7000PLN
 ## Running the application

-Preffered way to quickly start the app is through the Makefile
+Preferred way to quickly start the app is through the Makefile

     make quicksetup

-It will:
+**It will:**
 1. Run Postgres in docker container hosting on port `5432`
-2. Compile and run payment_api server, hosting on `localhost:3000`git s
+2. Compile and run payment_api server, hosting on `localhost:3000`

 ## Documentation
-After creating quicksetup I advice to get familiar with `swagger.yaml`, which contains description of the API
+After creating quick-setup I advice to get familiar with `swagger.yaml`, which contains a description of the API

-Most convinient way would be to open `localhost:3000/swagger` where Swagger UI is hosted for maximum convinience
+The most convenient way would be to open `localhost:3000/swagger` where Swagger UI is hosted.

 ## Tests
-Next good step to get familiar with the payment_api would be to read created testcases.
+The next good step to get familiar with the payment_api would be to read created test cases.
 They are written using Ginkgo framework which is very descriptive in its nature, therefore informative for the reader.

 All tests are located in `/handlers` directory